hanskellner/Fusion360Voronoi/README.md

   ![Image of Voronoi Settings](./resources/Voronoi%20Sketch%20Gen%20-%20Settings.png)

+  - Sketch Selection: Select a sketch to insert Voronoi or none to create a sketch.
   - Edge Style: Straight or Curved edges
   - Number of Cells (2-256) : Number of cells created in the sketch
+  - Number of Lloyd's relax iterations:
   - Pattern width : Width of the area filled with cells
   - Pattern height : Height of the area filled with cells
   - % to scale cells (10-100) : Percentage to scale down each of the cells